cloudposse/terraform-aws-components/modules/eks/actions-runner-controller/README.md

 ssm_github_webhook_secret_token_path: "/github_runners/github_webhook_secret"
 ```

+### Using Runner Groups

+GitHub supports grouping runners into distinct [Runner Groups](https://docs.github.com/en/actions/hosting-your-own-runners/managing-access-to-self-hosted-runners-using-groups), which allow you to have different access controls
+for different runners.
+Read the linked documentation about creating and configuring Runner Groups, which you must do
+through the GitHub Web UI.
+If you choose to create Runner Groups, you can assign one or more Runner pools (from the
+`runners` map) to groups (only one group per runner pool) by including `group: <Runner Group Name>` in the runner
+configuration.
+We recommend including it immediately after `scope`.

-### Using Webhook Driven Autoscaling
+### Using Webhook Driven Autoscaling (recommended)

+We recommend using Webhook Driven Autoscaling until GitHub releases their own autoscaling solution (said to be "in the works" as of April 2023).

-To use the Webhook Driven autoscaling, you must also install the GitHub organization-level webhook after deploying the component
+To use the Webhook Driven Autoscaling, in addition to setting `webhook_driven_scaling_enabled` to `true`, you must
-(specifically, the webhook server).
+also install the GitHub organization-level webhook after deploying the component (specifically, the webhook server).
 The URL for the webhook is determined by the `webhook.hostname_template` and where
 it is deployed.
 Recommended URL is `https://gha-webhook.[environment].[stage].[tenant].[service-discovery-domain]`.

 As a GitHub organization admin, go to `https://github.com/organizations/[organization]/settings/hooks`, and then: